Davide-666/Udacity-Deep-Reinforcement-Learning-Nanodegree-/Project 1 - Navigation/Readme.md

 </li>
 </ol>
 <h3>Instructions</h3>
- <p> The main application is the notebook Navigation-application&report.ipynb </p>
+ <p> The main application is the notebook Navigation-application&report.ipynb where the agent is trained and tested.</p>
  <p> The "main" algorithm implements a Deep Q-Network (DQN) to approximate the Q-function </p>
  <p> The application implements the following steps: </p>
  <p> 1) Import the Necessary Packages (including the support funcions contained in the files model.py and dqn_agent.py from the Deep Q-Network exercise <br>